Simulating the quantum switch with quantum circuits is computationally hard: Results

-Let us now define a \textit{probabilistic heralded simulation} of the quantum switch.
-A probabilistic heralded simulation can be described as a higher-order transformation that obeys causal constraints and which, compared to the deterministic simulation in Eq.~\eqref{eq::simulation}, outputs an extra classical bit that corresponds to either a success or failure outcome of the simulation.
-When the value of this bit corresponds to the success outcome, the implemented simulation is exactly $\mcS(A,B)$.
-Such transformations can be implemented by either a quantum comb or as a QC-CC that additionally outputs a flag system that encodes the success or failure outcome, followed by a dichotomic quantum measurement of the flag system.
-Mathematically, a probabilistic heralded simulation is a higher-order transformation $\mcC = \mcC_s + \mcC_f$, where $\mcC_s$ and $\mcC_f$ are higher-order maps that completely preserve completely positive inputs---one associated to the success and the other with the failure outcome of the transformation---and where $\mcC$ is described as either a quantum comb or as a QC-CC.
-In this case, $\mcC = \mcC_s + \mcC_f$ is a probabilistic simulation of the quantum switch that uses $k_A$ calls of channel $A$ and $k_B$ calls of channel $B$ if it satisfies
+Let us now define a probabilistic heralded simulation of the quantum switch.
+A probabilistic heralded simulation is a quantum comb or QC-CC $\map{C}$ that compared to the deterministic simulation in Eq.~\eqref{eq::simulation}, outputs an extra classical bit corresponding to either the success or failure outcome of the simulation, each with a certain probability.
+When the value of this bit corresponds to the success outcome, the implemented simulation is exactly $\map{S}(A,B)$.
+Such transformations can be implemented by either a quantum comb or as a QC-CC that additionally outputs a flag system encoding the success or failure outcome, followed by a dichotomic quantum measurement of the flag system.
+Mathematically, a probabilistic heralded simulation is a higher-order transformation $\map{C} = \map{C}_s + \map{C}_f$, where $\map{C}_s$ and $\map{C}_f$ are higher-order maps that completely preserve completely positive inputs---one associated to the success and the other with the failure outcome of the transformation---and where $\map{C}$ is described as either a quantum comb or as a QC-CC.
+In this case, $\map{C} = \map{C}_s + \map{C}_f$ is a probabilistic simulation of the quantum switch that uses $k_A$ calls of channel $A$ and $k_B$ calls of channel $B$ if it satisfies

-where $A$ and $B$ are general quantum channels, and $p$ is the probability of a successful simulation, which is required to be independent of the inputs $A$ and $B$.
-In the case where $\mcC$ is a quantum comb, no normalization conditions need to be imposed on $\mcC_s$.
-However, when $\mcC$ is a QC-CC, then normalization conditions must be imposed on $\mcC_s$ to ensure that $\mcC$ is a proper QC-CC transformation~\cite{wechs2021quantum}.
-We present these constraints explicitly in App.~\ref{app::definitions}.
+where $A$ and $B$ are general quantum channels, and $p$ is the probability of a successful simulation.
+In the case where $\map{C}$ is a quantum comb, no normalization conditions need to be imposed on $\map{C}_s$.
+However, when $\map{C}$ is a QC-CC, then normalization conditions must be imposed on $\map{C}_s$ to ensure that $\map{C}$ is a proper QC-CC transformation~\cite{wechs2021quantum}.
+We present these constraints explicitly in App.~\ref{subapp::qcccs}.

 Combining Eqs.~\eqref{eq::restrictedsimulation} and~\eqref{eq::probsimulation}, we define a probabilistic restricted simulation of the quantum switch via